stephanfo/AWG/README.md

-# AWG - Ephemeral Wedding Gallery
+# EWG - Ephemeral Wedding Gallery

 AWG is a web gallery app, easy-to-use, responsive, that allows a photographer to show his photos and take orders for prints during the wedding events.